drewbitt/reremux/README.md

 * Has English audio always as default
 * Has very limited testing so surely things will be broken
 * ``--mux-only` actually still requires a source AND it to be like `source dest --mux-only`.
+* Error catching or notifying is bad.
+What is wrote doesn't work and most isn't wrote.
+Doesn't make it very user-friendly for the not tech-savvy.